 A. Not exactly, but we have always been considered a Zera Yisroel people.
+In the Russian Empire we were referred to as староиудеи.
 We and various organisations such as Nativ and Shavei Israel believe our Sarmatian ancestors descended from various "lost" tribes of Israel who were exiled to Azerbaijan by the Assyrians and Babylonians and mixed with the Scythians to produce the Sarmatians.
-We are the original Khazars.
-In the Russian Empire we were referred to as староиудеи.
+Though our ancestors often used the classical Aramaic alphabet to write our non-Hebrew languages, usually Slavonic and Turkic rather than Cyrillic or Khazar Rovas we nevertheless consider ours to be the last remnant of the Khazar religion.

 Q. How are Subbotniks considered Jews according to the Israeli Rabbinate?